claustrofob/Yotei/README.md

         // The user tapped an empty time slot — show a "new event" sheet.
         // Call completion() to clear the placeholder when the sheet is dismissed.
     }

+    func calendarDidSelectMonthDay(date: Date) {
+        // The user tapped a day cell in the month view — open the day's agenda or switch scope.
+    }
 }
 ```